BiocManager helps install Bioconductor packages

 - Install BigDataStatMeth and all required dependencies correctly

-- Perform basic matrix operations on HDF5-stored data
+- Perform basic matrix operations using standard R syntax on disk-backed data

 - Know where to find help when you encounter issues